Naache Mayuri

 Naache Mayuri is a 1986 Indian Hindi dance biographical film directed by T. Rama Rao.
 It is a remake of the Telugu film, Mayuri (1984), about classical dancer-actress Sudha Chandran who stars as herself in both films.

 The film was shot at Mehboob Studio, Chandivali Studio and Film City in Mumbai.
 Art direction was by Sudhendu Roy and dances were choreographed by Gopi Krishna.

 Plot

-Mayuri is a real story of Bharatanatyam dancer Sudha Chandran, who lost her leg in an accident on her way from Trichy to Chennai in June 1981.
-The story depicts how she received an artificial Jaipur foot and eventually learned to dance again, triumphing over her fate, and ultimately becoming very successful in her life.
+Mayuri is the real-life story of Bharatanatyam dancer Sudha Chandran, who lost her right leg in an accident on her way from Trichy to Chennai in June 1981.
+The story depicts how she received an artificial Jaipur foot and eventually learned to dance again, triumphing over her fate, and ultimately achieving success in life.